-10 tips for clearing acne in skin of color
+10 tips for clearing acne in darker skin tones

 The term “skin of color” refers to diverse skin types and complexions.
 It includes people of African, Asian, Latino, Mediterranean, Middle Eastern, and Native American descent.